Nurul Momen: Radio work

 After the foundation of All India Radio in Dhaka, 1939, Momen picked up on the opportunity of the new medium and became its first Muslim author.
 In 1941 he wrote and directed the comedy Rupantor (Transformation) for the radio.
 With its progressive plot and a female main character it differed vastly form traditional Muslim plays and was actually the first modern drama of Bangladesh.
 Upon initiative of the critic, the poet and literary critic Mohitlal Majumder, the play was also published in the yearly Puja issue of the newspaper Anandabazar.

+The second play written by him was the epoch-making Nemesis (Momen play).

+In fact, the two plays Rupantor and Nemesis by Nurul Momen, ushered in the modernism of theatre of East Bengal, subsequently called East Pakistan and finally becoming the independent Bangladesh.

 While he was in London for higher studies from 1948 on, Nurul Momen and his friend Nazir Ahmed started a BBC Bengali program, a weekly one-hour format called Anjuman where Momen was responsible for the literary content.

 Teaching career

 Rather than continuing to practice law even before the partition of India, Momen joined the faculty of Law at the Dhaka University in 1945.
 There he was known for including elements from literature and music into the law classes.
 Sheikh Mujibur Rahman was one of his favourite students, who enrolled in that department in 1948.
 Nurul Momen encouraged Sheikh Mujibur Rahman to read the works of George Bernard Shaw and Bertrand Russell.
 He encouraged Munier Chowdhury to get interested in theater and become a playwright.
 Momen encouraged him to read George Bernard Shaw and got many other students interested in theatre.
 He later translated You Never Can Tell.
 From 1948 until 1951 Momen was on leave from the university, undergoing higher studies in England and graduating in law from London University.
+Upon his return, he found the language movement at its height.
+He encouraged the students to demand for the Bangla language.
+On 21 February 1952, Nurul Momen and his student Mohammad Toaha was in the DU playground, when the shooting took place & martyrs were fired upon.
+When the second Shaheed Minar was constructed in 1954, Nurul Momen was the prominent intellectual, who inaugurated the monument.

+In 1961 he, along with his friend Justice Syed Mahbub Morshed, celebrated the birth centenary of Rabindranath Tagore.

+In 1964 he organised the quarter centenary or, in other words, quadricentennial birth celebration of William Shakespeare.

+Pseudonyms

+Natyaguru Nurul Momen sometimes contributed two articles for the same newspaper at the same time using the penname "Magus".

+His editorial "Lest We Forget" as Nurul Momen, spanning 5 years for The Bangladesh Times while he wrote for the literary magazine the series, "Forbidden Pleasure" under the pseudonym "Magus".

-The Theatre Theorist
+Theatre theory

-Natyaguru Nurul Momen has ushered in a New theory of dramaturgy in the world, alongside many practical & theoretical contributions in the world of Dramatics and literature.
+Nurul Momen has written theory of dramaturgy.